 At Crossroads Children’s Mental Health Centre we understand that parenting is hard.
-There’s no training, no user manual or guide.
-We all do our best but sometimes despite this, our child’s behavior can frustrate and worry us.
-We’re glad you’re looking for help.
-You’ve come to the right place!
+We all do our best but sometimes despite this our child’s behavior can frustrate and worry us.

 Crossroads is at the forefront of proven treatment approaches, including practice and training in Collaborative Problem Solving (CPS), which is increasingly recognized as a best practice model in the delivery of mental health services for children and youth.
 We believe every child wants to do well and would if they could.
 When they can’t, it’s because they are lacking the skill(s) required to do well.
 We will teach you and your child these skills and more.